DHTMLX/docs-todolist/docs/api/events/setproject_event.md

 ### Description

-@short: fires when changing the active project
+@short: Fires when changing the active project

 :::info
 The event fires when you use the [setProject] method to change the currently active project